CamNagle24/Contact_Hash_Table/README.md

 Plus read and write from .txt and .bin files.
 As well as printing error messages for anything a user might input incorrectly for edge cases.

-### What I Learned
--

-Using hash table functions made it very useful in handling large data sets of employees as well as their numbers.
-We even tested this with edge cases to prove it would be correct.
-This case below had over 1500 lines of contacts in the fictional ‘University’ as well as 500 lines of testing the lookup/add functions.

 <img src="assets/Valgrind.png" width="800">

 I also used Valgrind to make sure everything I allocated memory using malloc () for I also freed at the end.
 Ensuring 100% there were no memory leaks.